Run Rate Calculator

 Projected Score

-The projected score estimates what a team will score if they maintain their current run rate for the entire innings:
+The projected score estimates what a team will score if they maintain their current run rate:

 Projected Score = CRR × Total Overs